miku/golangintro/README.md

 # golangintro

-A comprehensive one day Golang workshop.
+A comprehensive one day Golang workshop for [devopenspace](https://devopenspace.de/) 2018.

 ## Overview